 We also leverage our litigation experience to help clients avoid the courtroom in the first place through effective IP counseling and licensing.

-With three offices in China – Beijing, Shanghai and Hong Kong – we offer Chinese and international clients powerful assistance in cross-border cases.
+With two offices in China – Beijing and Shanghai – we offer Chinese and international clients powerful assistance in cross-border cases.
 We are one of the firms most often before China’s Patent Review Board.
 We provide the same to Taiwanese companies through our offices in Taipei, China and the United States.

 Our group in Japan, together with colleagues in the U.S., counsels leading Japanese electronics firms.
 Our team has strong Japanese-language skills and an in-depth understanding of Japanese business culture.